 Meaning

-In the quote “And if the great fear had not come upon me, as it did, and forced me to do my duty, I might have been less good to the people than some man who had never dreamed at all, even with the memory of so great a vision in me.,” the emphasis is on courage.
-It highlights the thought that bravery means acting despite fear while implying that small acts of bravery matter.
+“And if the great fear had not come upon me, as it did, and forced me to do my duty, I might have been less good to the people than some man who had never dreamed at all, even with the memory of so great a vision in me.” presents a viewpoint centered on courage.
+It implies that bravery means acting despite fear and encourages us to remember that resilience grows through challenges.

 Theme